Pain inside the knee

 What do I do if I overpronate a lot?

-Try supportive inserts or shoes.
+Try insoles or supportive shoes.
 This shifts the load away from the inside of the knee and can reduce pain.

 When should I seek medical attention?

-Seek medical attention if you experience severe pain, stiffness, instability, or if the symptoms do not improve after a few weeks.
+Seek medical attention for severe pain, locking, instability, or if the symptoms do not decrease after a few weeks.

 Can osteoarthritis cause pain on the inside?

-Yes, osteoarthritis in the medial part of the knee is common in older people and causes stiffness and pain.
-Relief support and gentle exercise often help.
+Yes, osteoarthritis in the medial part of the knee is common in older individuals and causes stiffness and aching.
+Offloading support and gentle exercise often help.